 Over 1,000 million animals are farmed in the UK each year

-Far from the ideals of Britain’s green and pleasant land, where farm animals all roam free in the countryside, around 70% of our farm animals are raised indoors in intensive factory farms – some of these factory farms are right here in Dorset…
+Far from the ideal of Britain’s green and pleasant land where farm animals all roam free in the countryside, around 70% of our farm animals are raised indoors on factory farms – including over 1 million intensively reared farmed animals right here in Dorset…

 Compassionate Dorset believe that all animals are sentient beings who should be born to roam free in nature, and who deserve to be treated with respect and compassion.
 We also believe that factory farming is the single biggest cause of animal cruelty on the planet.

 - Factory farming is inhumane.
 It places production above all else, which means animals are treated as mere commodities, exploited and often abused in an effort to boost productivity.